vincentclaes/datajob/README.md

 # Example

-A simple data pipeline with 3 Glue python shell tasks where the tasks are executed both sequentially and in parallel.
+A simple data pipeline with 3 Glue python shell tasks that are executed both sequentially and in parallel.
 See the full example [here](https://github.com/vincentclaes/datajob/tree/main/examples/data_pipeline_simple)

     from datajob.datajob_stack import DataJobStack